 Yes, it’s extremely sensible to appoint an enduring power of attorney.

-Especially if you’re heading into retirement age, we recommend setting up your enduring power of attorney ASAP.
+Especially if you’re heading into retirement age, we recommend setting up your enduring power of attorney as soon as possible.

 Is it a good idea to share the role of enduring power of attorney, for example between children?